kevindupas/fstlab/resources/terms/en.md

+# Terms and Conditions (T&Cs)

 ### Article 1: Purpose

-These Terms of Use govern the use of the [Site Name] website.
-By accessing this site, you fully accept these Terms of Use.
+These Terms and Conditions (T&Cs) govern the use of the "FST-Web" website.
+By accessing this site, you fully accept these T&Cs.

-### Article 2: Access to the Site
+### Article 2: Site Access

 The site is freely accessible to any user with internet access.
-The costs related to accessing the site (equipment, connection, etc.) are the user's responsibility.
+Costs related to accessing the site (hardware, connection, etc.) are the responsibility of the user.

-### Article 3: Website Content
+### Article 3: Site Content

-The content published on [Site Name] is protected by intellectual property rights.
-Any unauthorized reproduction, representation, or use is prohibited.
+Content published on "FST-Web" is protected by intellectual property rights.
+Any unauthorized reproduction, representation, or exploitation is prohibited.

 ### Article 4: Liability

-[Site Name] cannot be held responsible in case of:
+The "FST-Web" site cannot be held liable in case of:

-- Technical malfunctions
+* Technical malfunction
-- Data loss or alteration
+* Loss or alteration of data
-- Use not compliant with these Terms of Use.
+* Use that does not comply with the T&Cs

 ### Article 5: Personal Data

-Using the site may involve the collection of personal data.
-Such data is processed in accordance with our [Privacy Policy](#).
+The use of the site may involve the collection of personal data.
+This data is processed in accordance with our Data Protection Policy.

-### Article 6: Changes to the Terms
+### Article 6: Modification of T&Cs

-We reserve the right to modify these Terms of Use at any time.
-Users will be informed of any changes via the website.
+We reserve the right to modify these T&Cs at any time.
+Users will be informed of any modifications via the site.

-### Article 7: Governing Law
+### Article 7: Applicable Law

-These Terms of Use are governed by French law.
-Any disputes will be subject to the competent courts.
+These T&Cs are governed by French law.
+Any dispute will be subject to the jurisdiction of the competent courts.